The ships Anne and Little James: Little James

-Working on the coast of New England, Little James had two major problems – first, the investment company (Adventurers) had neglected to provide the ship with any trade goods, making it close to impossible to obtain any prime furs to ship to England.
-Second – the ship was “rudely manned” by a crew that was not happy with their financial situation of being paid in company shares in lieu of true wages.
+Working on the coast of New England, Little James had two major problems.
+First, the investment company (Merchant Adventurers) had neglected to provide the ship with any trade goods, making it close to impossible to obtain any prime furs to ship to England.
+Second, the ship was “rudely manned” by a crew that was not happy with their financial situation of being paid in company shares in lieu of true wages.

-The Merchant Adventurers who had sent out Little James had hoped to have their expenses reimbursed with a trade in furs above all else, as furs were the only worthy item of profit.
-But as things turned out, the search for skins was totally futile.
-By late 1623 things were not going well for the purposes that Little James was brought over.
+The Merchant Adventurers who had sent Little James had hoped to have their expenses reimbursed with a trade in furs above all else, as furs were the only item of New World export expected to return a profit.
+As things turned out, the search for skins was totally futile.
+By late 1623 things were not going well for the purposes for which Little James was brought to the colony.
 She sailed around Cape Cod seeking Indian trade relations, and as far as modern Rhode Island, but Altham lacked the quality trade goods that the natives wanted in exchange for furs.
-Nor could he compete with the very active Dutch traders, who could pay the natives a better price.
+Nor could he compete with the very active Dutch traders, who could offer the natives a better price.

-As Little James arrived back from Rhode Island, the weather was calm, so her master anchored the ship at the entrance to Plymouth harbor.
-But a gale quickly arose and the ship lost the grip of her anchors.
-The ship was headed toward a dangerous sand bank known as Brown’s Bank when the crew chopped through the mainmast and cut away rigging, thereby saving it.
-With her mast and tackle gone, the ship anchored again (Johnson reports anchors were lost), with the anchors holding until the wind changed and she could enter the harbor.
+As Little James returned from Rhode Island, the weather was calm, so her master anchored the ship at the entrance to Plymouth harbor.
+A gale quickly arose and the ship lost the grip of her anchors.
+The ship was headed toward a dangerous sand bank known as Brown’s Bank when the crew chopped through the mainmast and cut away the rigging, thereby saving it.
+With her mast and tackle gone, the ship anchored again (Johnson reports that anchors were lost), with the anchors holding until the wind changed and she could enter the harbor.
 The company was forced to provide Little James with a new mast, and refit her with anchors and rigging.
-Plymouth Harbor is where the ship spent the rest of the winter of 1623, in freezing weather with the crew existing on short rations, apart from some wildfowl and with only cold water to drink, when alcohol was the drink of choice at the time.
-During that long bitter winter of 1623-1624 discipline on Little James collapsed completely.
+Plymouth Harbor is where the ship spent the rest of the winter of 1623–1624, in freezing weather with the crew existing on short rations, apart from some wildfowl and with only cold water to drink, when alcohol was the drink of choice at the time.
+During that long bitter winter discipline on Little James collapsed completely.